Robust Approximation of the Stochastic Koopman Operator: Numerical Examples

-where $b_t\in \R^4$ is assumed to be an i.i.d. random variable.
+where $b_t\in \R^4$ and $\delta_t\in \R^{4\times 4}$ are i.i.d. random variables.
 Let $(w_i,\lambda_i), i=1,...,4$ be the left eigenpairs of $A$.
-If $b_t$ is assumed to have zero mean, $w_i^T\mathbf{x}$ is an eigenfunction of $\K$ with eigenvalue $\lambda_i$.
-For this example we will assume each component of $b_t$ is drawn from randomly from the uniform distribution on $[-0.5,0.5]$.
+If $b_t$ and $\delta_t$ are assumed to have zero mean, $w_i^T\mathbf{x}$ is an eigenfunction of $\K$ with eigenvalue $\lambda_i$.
+For this example we will assume each component of $b_t$ and $\delta_t$ is drawn from randomly from a uniform distribution.
+The components of $b_t$ will be drawn from $[-0.5,0.5]$ while those of $\delta_t$ will be drawn from $[-0.25,0.25]$.
 As before, we will test Algorithms 1 and 3 using observables with measurement noise and time delayed observables.
-For the first test, we will use a state observables with Gaussian measurement noise:
+For the first test, we will use state observables with Gaussian measurement noise:

 where each component of $\mathbf{m}(t)\in \R^4$ is drawn from the standard normal distribution.
-As before, will let $\tilde{\mathbf{g}}(t)=\tilde{\mathbf{f}}(t-1)$.
+As before, will let $\hat{\mathbf{g}}(t)=\hat{\mathbf{f}}(t-1)$.